 changes to academic content of the program (GR IV.C.2) that carry a significant impact (e.g., curricula) on the home unit or another educational unit; or

 significant impact on the character or the purpose of the program (e.g., addition of a track, concentration, or specialization in a degree program).

+Adding online delivery of a currently face to face program (SR 3.1.5.3.2.3.3)

-A degree program change meeting the criteria of “minor program change” (SR 3.1.4.3.4) is exempt from the above definition.
+A degree program change meeting the criteria of “minor program change” (SR 3.1.5.3.4) is exempt from the above definition.
 [US: 4/23/2018]